 Buying advertising on Facebook is cheap, and you can target specific demographics and areas as well.
-This allows your ad to only be shown to people who are a good fit for your property.
+This allows your ad only to be shown to people who are a good fit for your property.

 Zillow Rental Manager

-When you create a listing with Zillow Rental Manager, they send the information to over 20 other sites.
+When you create a listing with the Zillow Rental Manager, they send the information to over 20 other sites.